awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-product-categories.md

 # Product Categories<a name="buyer-product-categories"></a>

- AWS Marketplace is organized into four primary categories, with subcategories under each\.
+ AWS Marketplace is organized into seven primary categories, with subcategories under each\.
 On the AWS Marketplace website, you can search and filter based on the categories and subcategories\.

 ## Infrastructure Software<a name="infrastructure-software-category"></a>